Flubaroo is a free tool that helps you quickly grade multiple-choice or fill-in-blank assignments.

 Step 4: Grade It!

-From the "Add-ons" menu, click "Get Add-ons".
+Next you'll need to install Flubaroo.
+From the "Add-ons" menu in the Spreadsheet, click "Get Add-ons".
 You'll be presented with the Add-Ons store, where you can find and install a number of useful Add-ons.

 To install Flubaroo, type "Flubaroo" in the search box at the top, or select the "Education" category from the drop-down on the left.
 Once you've found it, click the blue "+ FREE" button.